Fragrant spices that evoke the atmosphere of a foreign land, and a simple, somewhat nostalgic flavor—that is “couscous,” a traditional Moroccan dish.

-The rich aroma of exotic spices and the simple, nostalgic flavor—that is Morocco's traditional dish, couscous.
-This dish, which has its roots in North Africa, has been passed down through generations in Moroccan homes and at celebrations.
+With its roots in North Africa, this dish has been passed down through generations in Moroccan homes and at festive gatherings.

 What is couscous?

-Couscous is one of the traditional staple foods typical of North Africa (especially Morocco, Algeria, and Tunisia).
-It is mainly found inCoarsely ground durum wheat flour (semolina) is mixed with water to form a granular mixture, steamed and cookedI will do so.
+Couscous is one of the traditional staple foods of North Africa (particularly Morocco, Algeria, and_ Tunisia).

-It is sometimes referred to as the “prototype of pasta” and is used as a staple food instead of rice or bread.
+It is sometimes referred to as “the precursor to pasta,” and is used as a staple food in place of rice or_ bread.

 TasteTune「Couscous」